Home Compare EXPE vs MAR

 Profitability

-On stability, Marriott International, Inc. is positioned higher in the group, while Expedia Group, Inc. is closer to the middle.
+Marriott International, Inc. sits in the stronger part of the group on profitability, while Expedia Group, Inc. is closer to mid-pack.

 Profitability — Dominant Gap